def-/felsin9-web/www/index.md

 ---
 ## About

-- Just started a job as a Software Developer at SAP working on HANA
+- Software Developer at SAP working on the HANA database
-- [Travelled Europe for a month](https://hookrace.net/blog/travel-europe-3/) after finishing my studies
-- Active contributor and [article author](https://hookrace.net/) for the [Nim programming language](http://nim-lang.org/)
-- Worked on research developing a new method for [Regression Verification](research/#automating-regression-verification)
-- Held [programming paradigms exercises](https://hookrace.net/teaching/2014w/uebung_pp/) (in German): Haskell, lambda calculus, type inference, Prolog, Scala, etc.
+- Occasionally write articles on [my blog](https://hookrace.net/)
-- Developing and running [DDNet](https://ddnet.tw/), a unique cooperative 2D game
+- Maintaining [DDNet](https://ddnet.tw/), a unique cooperative 2D game

 ## Profiles